smartman/woocommerce_smartaccounts/README.md

 ## Installation

 Configuration is needed to make this plugin work.
-After actvating the plugin find its configuration page under Woocommerce menu item and:
+After activating the plugin find its configuration page under Woocommerce menu item and:

 * Make sure you have SmartAccounts package with API access
 * Copy SmartAccounts API key and secret from SmartAccounts interface.
+If you don't have SmartAccounts API key (please check Settings - Connected Services) you can contact SmartAccounts support to enable API service for your account.
+Additional conditions and charges may apply to API service.
 * Add bank account name you want to be used when making the invoices paid
+* You can also change SmartAccounts code for shipping

 ## Frequently Asked Questions

 ### What are the plugin limitations?
-* This plugin creates sales invoice to SmartAccounts platform every time when order is changed into "Processing" status.
+* This plugin creates sales invoice to SmartAccounts platform only first time when order is changed into "Processing" or "Completed" status.
-Duplicate invoices could be created if order is changed to Processing status many times.
 * Invoice is always marked paid regardless if the payment is actually made or not yet.
 For example if Cash on Delivery payment method is used.
 * Order changes and cancelling is not handled automatically
-* Shipping item has code "shipping"
 * All items have one VAT percentage
 * SmartAccounts article code must be added to the Woocommerce product SKU if existing SmartAccounts article must be used
 * If product is not found then "Woocommerce product NAME" Article is created to SmartAccounts